sjcode236/platf/terraform/azure-TerraformRef.md

 -Splitting by Lifecycle: Keep persistent data (Databases/Storage) separate from ephemeral compute (App Services/Containers).
 -Using Composition: Instead of one giant module, create several small, highly cohesive modules and call them together in your root main.tf.

+**Declarative** Terraform is designed as a Declarative tool.
+The biggest advantage of the declarative approach is ___Idempotency___.
+An idempotent operation is one that has no additional effect if it is called more than once with the same input parameters.
+* Declarative (The "What"): You define the end state.
+You tell Terraform, "I want a total of 5 Azure VMs and a Virtual Network."
+You don't care how it gets there; Terraform calculates the current state, compares it to your definition, and performs the necessary actions to match it. eg:- Real world eg:- Declarative: You walk up to the counter and say, "I'd like a large latte."
+You have defined the end state.
+The barista knows the "logic" required to make that happen.
+* Imperative (The "How"): You define the steps.
+This is like writing a Bash or PowerShell script.
+You tell the system: "Step 1: Create a Resource Group.
+Step 2: Create a VM.
+Step 3: Wait 30 seconds.
+Step 4: Create another VM." .
+Realworld eg:- Imperative: You walk behind the counter and say, "Take a cup.
+Grind 18g of beans.
+Pull a shot for 28 seconds.
+Steam the milk to 65°C. Pour the milk into the cup."